Ernawaty2024/handwriting_sentiment_classifier/README.md

 ### Limitations:
-The limitation in the number of respondents in the Handwriting Features dataset becomes increasingly significant becuse data collection was only carried out at three locations in one district.
-Thus, the representativeness of this dataset over a wider variety of students from locations may be limited.
-It is essential to recognize that particular local or unique phenomena present at that location cannot fully reflect the diversity that may occur on a larger scale.
+The limited number of respondents in the Handwriting Features dataset is a significant concern, as data collection was conducted in only three locations within one district.
+Consequently, the dataset may not adequately represent a broader range of students from different areas.
+It's important to acknowledge that specific local or unique factors present in those locations may not fully capture the diversity that exists on a larger scale.

 ### Ethical Considerations:
-In our research, we prioritized careful and ethical conduct throughout the study.
-This research aligns with approvals from the National and Political Unity Agency and the Education Office of the Jember Regency, confirming adherence to established research ethics guidelines.
-The study received ethical clearance from the Institutional Review Board at education authorities.
+The research prioritized careful and ethical conduct throughout the study.
+Approval was obtained from the National and Political Unity Agency and the Education Office of Jember Regency, confirming adherence to established research ethics guidelines.
+Ethical clearance was also granted by the Institutional Review Board of the education authorities.